Developing Proxies to .NET Libraries

 WebSharper projects that reference the DLL containing the above code

-can use the standard type Dictionary<_, _>
+can use the standard type Dictionary<_, _> in client-side code, and

 the above implementation will be called instead.